Transport in Greater Kuala Lumpur: Commuter rail

-The KTM Komuter system is the only rail system in the Klang Valley which runs on metre-gauge tracks.
+The KTM Komuter system is the only urban rail system in the Klang Valley which runs on metre-gauge tracks.
 The KTM Komuter shares the same tracks with the KTM ETS, providing interchanges with the inter-city rail service.

-Airport rail links
+Airport Rail Links (Express Rail Link)

-A KLIA Ekspres leaving Bandar Tasik Selatan Station.
-KLIA Express and KLIA Transit shares the same track.
+A KLIA Ekspres Siemens Desiro leaving Bandar Tasik Selatan Station.
+KLIA Express and KLIA Transit share the same track.

-Express airport rail link is provided by both the KL Sentral-Terminal Skypark Line to the Subang Airport, as well as the KLIA Ekspres line operated by Express Rail Link (ERL) to the Kuala Lumpur International Airport (KLIA).
+Express airport rail link services are provided by both the KL Sentral-Terminal Skypark Line to the Subang Airport, as well as the line operated by Express Rail Link (ERL) to the Kuala Lumpur International Airport (KLIA).
 The KLIA Ekspress provides non-stop service between KL Sentral and KLIA, without stopping in any of the stations in between.
 The journey only takes 28 minutes with a maximum speed of 160 km/h.
 The trains run on 15-minute intervals during peak hours and 20-minute intervals during off-peak hours.

-The KLIA Transit line shares the same tracks as the KLIA Ekspres.
-Also operated by ERL, KLIA Transit stops at all stations between KL Sentral and KLIA, providing commuter rail service apart from a rail link from the city centre to the airport.
+The line shares the same tracks as the KLIA Ekspres.
+Also operated by ERL, KLIA Transit stops at all stations between KL Sentral and KLIA, providing a commuter rail service apart from a rail link from the city centre to the airport.

 The KL Sentral-Terminal Skypark Line, KLIA Transit Line, and KLIA Ekspres Line share a common terminus at KL Sentral station, allowing passengers to transfer between the airports using the rail lines.

 While the KTM Komuter system uses metre-gauge tracks, the ERL system uses standard-gauge tracks.